chrisndirangu54/LaraDev/readme.md

 ## About LaraDev

 LaraDev is a web application for developers focused in providing a confortable way to keep up with the day to day life for coders.
+For freelancers to help us manage our clients/projects/income/Notes/Tasks/Articles/VideoLinks/etc

 ## Main-Features planned to implement in LaraDev
 ### { Those with asterisk (*) are implemented }